-CAE Piping offers structural and failure analyses consulting services: Performing structural analyses and mechanical failure analyses (Fatigue,ratcheting, shake down, limit load and fracture mechanics analyses and ...) for the welded components, pipelines and storage tanks, turbine blades, boiler components, aerospace and other mechanical components.
+CAE Piping offers consulting services failure analyses of pipelines including: Performing structural analyses and mechanical failure analyses (Fatigue,ratcheting, shake down, limit load and fracture mechanics analyses and ...) for the welded components, pipelines and storage tanks, turbine blades, boiler components, aerospace and other mechanical components.

 We specialize in examination of the fracture surfaces to determine the type and direction of the crack propagation, estimating the remain life of the cracked components and providing solutions to stop the crack propagation or designing the improved replacement part.